A Letter to my Daughter: Motherhood & Sisterhood

 Dearest Little Goddess,

-Being that your mama is all about “returning a fiercely loving feminine legacy” I certainly think about empowering your womanhood … a lot.
+Since your mama is all about “returning a fiercely loving feminine legacy,” I certainly think about empowering your womanhood… a lot.

-Since you are only five “and a half” and thus, have much more pressing matters on your mind, I’ve decided to write to you about some of my big “aha” moments and maybe one day down the road, you will read them (and maybe even dig them.)
+Since you are only five (“and a half!”) and thus have much more pressing matters on your mind, I’ve decided to write to you about some of my big “aha” moments; maybe one day down the road, you will read them (and maybe even dig them).

 First, let me distinguish between you and motherhood.

 You were hands down one of the most amazing things to ever arrive into my life.
 I was blown open with a fierce love when I held you for the first time.
 To this day, I watch you in complete wonder.
 And you were born on the eve of the “pink moon,” which in hindsight was the most auspicious wink from the universe of all the wisdom you would bring.

 Essentially there was something about being the mother of a young child that felt so off for me.
 I felt a constant craving I couldn’t put my finger on.
 For the first year and a half, it was a riddle that teased me at every turn, and I wrestled with it and demanded it reveal itself.
 It eventually did.